-NEW!: PROVISIONAL WAIVER PROCESSING (I-601A), otherwise known as Stateside Waivers, will begin March 4, 2013, for more information read Attorney Ruby L. Powers article on: Top 12 Things You Need to Know about the Provisional Waiver Rule.
+PROVISIONAL WAIVER PROCESSING (I-601A), otherwise known as Stateside Waivers, began March 4, 2013, for more information read Attorney Ruby L. Powers article on: Top 12 Things You Need to Know about the Provisional Waiver Rule.

 The concept of inadmissibility arises in a number of situations.
 It is an issue when the visa application is made and when the foreign national seeks entry to the US.
 It also comes up when a person in deportation proceedings is said to have been inadmissible at the time of entry or was not inspected at their entry.
 It can also be a factor when a permanent resident is said to have abandoned their permanent residency.